 The plan indicates a headhouse at the northwest corner of Griffin Street and Pacific Avenue at the DART WTC.
-The illustration shows the existing transfer facility has been modified to accommodate the design for the headhouse.
+The existing transfer facility has been modified to accommodate the design for the headhouse.
 The Metro Center Subway Station will provide transfer opportunities from the subway station to the existing light-rail stations and bus at grade.

-Pedestrian portal access, shown at Rosa Parks Plaza, allows access to the West End pedestrian traffic and serves Bank of America Tower, across the street to the south, and surrounding destinations.
-An additional point of pedestrian portal access is indicated on the northeast corner of Griffin Street and Pacific Avenue.
+Pedestrian access, shown at Rosa Parks Plaza, allows access to the West End pedestrian traffic and serves Bank of America Tower, across the street to the south, and surrounding destinations.
+Additional points of pedestrian access are indicted on the northeast corner of Griffin Street and Pacific Avenue and the northwest corner of Lamar Street and Pacific Avenue.
 Due to constraints, there are no pedestrian points of access south of Pacific Avenue as had been considered in the Urban Design Vision.

-This Urban Design Plan continued to be modified to document alignment revisions, future development decisions, and stakeholder input.
+This Urban Design Plan continues to be modified to document alignment revisions, future development decisions, and stakeholder input.
 The plan shown in this report is the most current.
 All preceding plans developed and presented in public and stakeholder meetings can be found at www.
 DART.org/D2.